-On the trail: Sanders takes heat for Cuba comment, Biden pushes housing
+On the trail: Buttigieg heckled at march, Sanders takes heat for Cuba comment

-NORTH CHARLESTON, S.C.
-(Reuters) - Democratic presidential front-runner Bernie Sanders came under fire on Monday for comments about late Cuban President Fidel Castro, while moderate rival Joe Biden rolled out an affordable-housing plan in South Carolina, the next state to vote.
+CHARLESTON, S.C.
+(Reuters) - Democratic presidential front-runner Bernie Sanders came under fire on Monday for comments about late Cuban President Fidel Castro, and moderate rival Pete Buttigieg was heckled at a march with labor activists.

 Sanders and his top rivals, including former Vice President Joe Biden and former New York City Mayor Mike Bloomberg, headed into an intense period of campaigning before Saturday’s South Carolina primary — their first big test with African-American voters — and the 14-state Super Tuesday contest on March 3 that will offer the largest number of votes so far.